2) Field Trips:

 - Old World Wisconsin

 The students begin to get acclimated with switching classes.
-Mrs. Boris teaches Science to both classes while Mrs. Cox teaches Social Studies to both sections of fourth grade.
+Mrs. Boris teaches Reading to both classes while Mrs. Cox teaches Math to both sections of fourth grade.

 Social Studies focuses on the five regions of the United States with an emphasis on our state of Wisconsin during the fourth quarter.